skupperproject/skupper/cmd/bootstrap/README.md

 ./cmd/bootstrap/remove.sh [namespace]
 ```

+## Using custom certificates

+Users can provide their own certificates to be used when initializing a local site,
+when preparing a site bundle to be installed somewhere else and even during a site
+bundle installation time.

+More about user provided certificates can be found [here](PROVIDED_CERTIFICATES.md).

 ## Example

 Here is a very basic demonstration on how you can run the `Hello World` example